ukoethe/ilastik-build/Readme.md

 Preliminaries:

-* Install MS Visual Studio 2010, cmake, git, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
+* Install MS Visual Studio 2010, git, cmake, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
+* If you want to create an .exe installer, also install NSIS.
 * Remove possibly interfering software from your `PATH` variable (e.g. an existing Python or Qt installation, the MinGW gcc compiler).

 Configuration: